bleachjade/django-polls/README.md

 Starting development server at http://127.0.0.1:8000/ Quit the server with CTRL-BREAK.
 ```
-4. Open your browser and start typing something like:
+4. Open your browser and start typing something like this in your search tools box:
 ```bash
 localhost:8000/admin or